High Prevalence of Sleep Apnea in Patients with Epilepsy

 The new data comes from a study of 197 people with sleep apnea.
-All patients were screened for sleep apnea at the beginning of the study, and 122 patients (62%) had sleep apnea.
+All patients received a screening for sleep apnea at the beginning of the study, and 122 patients (62%) had sleep apnea.
 Then patients were followed for a year to see how sleep apnea treatment impacted their seizures.

 From a subjective point of view, 85% of those using their CPAP felt they were able to get their seizures controlled “successfully,” compared to just 55% of those not using CPAP.